c0rrupt1/AiDesignProject/README.md

 - `guidanceScale`, `strength`, `inferenceSteps`, `negativePrompt`, `seed` – Optional tuning fields sent from the UI (defaults are applied if omitted).
 - The shopping tab uses `/api/keywords` to send a cropped image region to OpenRouter’s Gemma 3 4B model and returns comma-separated keywords you can paste into Google Shopping.
 - `/api/shopping` proxies those keywords to SerpAPI’s Google Shopping endpoint so you can pull structured product hits without exposing your API key to the browser.
+- `/api/request` stores quote submissions in Supabase and optionally backfills project metadata for the lookup portal.
+- `/api/project/[code]` reads project metadata from Supabase (defaults to view `project_portal`) so clients can self-serve invoices, Stripe links, and scheduler URLs.
 - `/api/clip-match` ranks shopping thumbnails against the reference photo with OpenAI’s CLIP (via `@xenova/transformers`) so you can see similarity scores without hitting SerpAPI again.

 ### Suggested next steps